BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_3_Integrating_with_Hardware_Wallets.md

 ## Install Bitcoin Core on a Local Machine

-_If you just plan to read over this section and not test out these commands until some future date when you have a local development environment, you can skip this subsection, which is about creating a Bitcoin Core installation on a local machine such as a Mac or UNIX machine._
+_If you just plan to read over this section and not test out these commands until some future date when you have a local development environment, you can skip this subsection, which is about creating a Bitcoin Core installation on a local machine such as a Mac or Linux machine._

-There are alternate versions of the Bitcoin Standup script that you used to create your VM that will install on a MacOS or on a non-Linode UNIX machine.
+There are alternate versions of the Bitcoin Standup script that you used to create your VM that will install on a MacOS or on a non-Linode Linux machine.

 If you have MacOS, you can install [Bitcoin Standup MacOS](https://github.com/BlockchainCommons/Bitcoin-Standup-MacOS/blob/master/README.md).

-If you have a local UNIX machine, you can install [Bitcoin Standup Linux Scripts](https://github.com/BlockchainCommons/Bitcoin-Standup-MacOS/blob/master/README.md).
+If you have a local Linux machine, you can install [Bitcoin Standup Linux Scripts](https://github.com/BlockchainCommons/Bitcoin-Standup-MacOS/blob/master/README.md).

 Once you've gotten Bitcoin Standup running on your local machine, you'll want to sync the "Testnet" blockchain, assuming that you're continuing to follow the standard methodlogy of this course.